Modified: June 7, 2023

 - Note that students of this course may wish to purchase the optional “Flashcards” feature which will allow you to install this custom dictionary containing the vocab for the class and review said vocabulary in a flashcard-like interface.

-- Make sure to also download the (free) “Buddhist” Dictionary Add-on after you install the app, as it has many Buddhist terms the standard dictionary does not.
+- Make sure to also download the (free) “Buddhist” Dictionary Add-on after you install the app, as it has many Buddhist terms the standard dictionary does not, based on The Digital Dictionary of Buddhism.

 Volume 2: The Indian Tradition